Eskander/myanimelist-bbcode-toolbar/MyAnimeList Advanced BBCode Editor/readme.md

 # Advanced BBCode Editor
 Adds a shiny toolbar on top of all text areas in MyAnimeList that support BBCode.
-(Forum, Messages, Profile comments..)
+(Forum, Messages, Profile comments..).
+Made using **SCEditor**.
-Powered by **SCEditor**.

 ### Features:
   * Easy text formatting.